Shaoqigit/PyXfem/README.md

 * The element type (interpolation order of shape functions) can be variable on each element (mesh)
 * Extended elements and double node techinique are used to deal with discontitnuity
 * Various common Acoustic materials are supported, including porous rigid, Limp and Biot-up models.
+* FEM-TMM coupling is supported to model multi-layered configuration in general geometry problems

 Up to this moment: